rpm-software-management/dnf/doc/conf_ref.rst

 ``cost``
     integer

     The relative cost of accessing this repository, defaulting to 1000.
-If the same package can be downloaded from two or more repositories, the repository with the lowest cost is preferred.
+This value is compared when the priorities of two repositories are the same.
+The repository with *the lowest cost* is picked.
+It is useful to make the library prefer on-disk repositories to remote ones.

 .. _repo_gpgkey-label: